Dev100123/Medical_Database_Dashboard/README.md

 #### If you prefer to use a Raspberry Pi server instead of Docker:

 Make sure your Raspberry Pi server is running and the database service is accessible.
-Provide the following information in the dashboard:
+Provide the following information in the Raspberry Pi Credential:

 ```bash
     IP Address: raspberry_pi_ip